keviin0/CSA-Calculator/README.md

 - Sean

-This week I worked on mainly Thai 21 and logistics.
+This week I my goal was to mainly work on Thai 21 and logistics.
+I was able to accomplish to goal.
 I made sure our group was using a standard IDE and a standard SDK (adopt-openj9-15).
 My Contribution includes adding Thai21 into MainMenu, added Thai21.java and Thai21.form.
 My Thai21 game is functional and can be played.
 My major merge onto the main branch is from this check-in SHA1 ID: commit 09ccf44345e91fe7351903ca5733577aed5905c6

- I believe I deserve a 5/5 because I went above and beyond the group goal for the game as well as my personal goal.
+ Self Grade: 5/5

 - Siddhant